 There is one thing you need to watch out for, though: the ‘UPM dogma’.
 In the dark past of electronic typesetting, the TrueType/OpenType specifications used to stipulate that the span from

 typoDescender should be as large as the font’s UPM (usually 1000 or 2048).
-This is the first thing that’s going to make things complicated for us.
+This used to make things really complicated.

-In recent discussions, however, the ‘UPM dogma’ (the former spec requirement that typoAscender and typoDescender add up to the UPM) has been under fire, especially for complex non-Latin scripts.
+A few years ago, the ‘UPM dogma’ has gotten under fire, because it simply did not work for scripts that require different metrics than Latin.
 One of the proponents of letting go of the UPM dogma was Victor Gaultney from SIL, who wrote both Best Practice: Design Metrics and Best Practice: Line Metrics.

-As a consequence, the dogma was dropped altogether in the latest OT specification:
+In the meantime, the dogma was dropped altogether from the OpenType specification: